pawkit617/wicked-lista/README.md

 </p>

 ## What's Next?
-- Single checkbox status that has one label and a checkbox in a row format
+- Single checkbox status that has one label and a checkbox in a row format - Implemented, Unit Tested and Instrumented Tested as of 05/09
 - Implement Material Design Theme for some colors and fonts